-Figure 13.
+Figure 11.
 Preclinical Study: SVP-Rapamycin Co-Administered with AAV-Based Gene Therapy

-In 2014, we entered into a research agreement with Genethon with the goal of enabling effective repeat dosing of gene therapies.
-We are currently pursuing a collaboration agreement with Genethon to co-develop up to three gene therapy indications that would benefit from combining Genethon's gene therapy technology with SVP-Rapamycin to mitigate undesired immune responses and enable repeat dosing of gene therapies.
+In 2014, we entered into a research collaboration with Genethon with the goal of enabling effective repeat dosing of gene therapies.
+In collaboration with Genethon, we plan to co-develop up to three gene therapy indications that would benefit from combining Genethon's gene therapy technology with SVP-Rapamycin to mitigate undesired immune responses and enable repeat dosing of gene therapies.